fnurrahmadi/data-portfolio/README.md

 # [My Portfolio](https://fnurrahmadi.github.io/data-portfolio/)

-Greetings!
-My name is Fakhri Nurrahmadi.
-I am a Data Analyst / Data Scientist with roughly 1 year of experience, most recently in the finance / collection industry, with a Data Science Certification.
-Actively looking for new challenges to implement prior knowledge and skills and to continue building towards a solid data skillset.
+Data Analyst with a focus on generating value and providing actionable insights from the cleansing, manipulation, and visualization of data using the following tools: Python, SQL, Power BI, and Excel.
+Confident in communicating findings and creative in discovering solutions to problems.
+Proactively looking for challenges and continuous improvement in a lifelong learning journey.

 [View GitHub Page Here](https://fnurrahmadi.github.io/data-portfolio/)